Resident Annual License

 Senior citizens (aged 70+) have reduced fee licenses.
 Freshwater only is $7.50, saltwater only is $8.05.
 A shellfish/seaweed gathering license is $7.50.
 All other prices match the resident annual rate except the double pole endorsement.

 The state does provide endorsements for special situations.
-The double pole endorsement is $14.80 for everyone except seniors who pay $6.
+The Two-Pole endorsement is $14.80 for everyone except seniors who pay $6.
 The Columbia River Salmon/Steelhead Endorsement, which has been required since April 1, 2010, is $8.75 ($7.10 for seniors).
 The Puget Sound Crab Endorsement is $8.75.